kwangbkim/kwangbkim.github.com/source/_posts/2012-07-25-getting-a-job-out-of-college.markdown

 ### Prepare, prepare, prepare

 Interviewing is not easy, especially if you're a software developer.
 A developer interview can range anywhere from a couple hours of conversation, to written tests, to writing code on a whiteboard all day.
 Go over your resume and make sure you have a good grasp of all the fundamentals of the languages you list.
-Also, start practicing problems coding problems.
+Also, start practicing coding problems.
 Do challenges like Google Code Jam or TopCoder if you can.